secretstartups/handbook/content/handbook/hiring/job-families.md

 ## Approval Flow

 Anyone can create or edit a job family, but generally it is the responsibility of the person who will manage the position or job family to kick off the approval process.
 They may enlist help from others as necessary.
-After a merge request is created for an existing or new job family, **the merge request must follow one of the approval flows below**:
+After a merge request is created for an existing or new job family, **the merge request must follow the approval flows below**:

-For Grades 10 and above:

-1. **Your manager**: Your direct manager is responsible for clarifying the scope of responsibilities and level of roles, checking responsibilities and requirements and ensuring the job family follows the template logic and **has all of the required areas**.
+1. **Your manager**: Your direct manager is responsible for clarifying the scope of responsibilities and level of roles, ensuring clear differentiation between levels, and checking responsibilities and requirements and ensuring the job family follows the template logic and **has all of the required areas**.
+Mangers should validate business need for the role with their direct manager.
 Any review after this should be quick so the manager is the gatekeeper.
-1. **Your executive leader**: Your executive leader is responsible for confirming the role is in plan and review of department/division structure and levels.
-1. **Talent Management**: Talent Management will review for job level expecations and overall content, then typically notify your People Business Partner and Total Rewards
+1. **Talent Management**: Talent Management will review for job level expecations consistency with other similarly leveled roles across the organization, alignment to our [GitLab Job Frameworks](https://docs.google.com/spreadsheets/d/1FX4NBwF099uMBm7mGBtf1orIJZuHEjtiEa3jSbg9jJs/edit?gid=0#gid=0), and overall structure, then notify your People Business Partner (PBP).
-1. **Total Rewards**: The Total Rewards Team, `@gl-total-rewards`, is the final approver for job families on the merge request ensuring.:

-   - The level is common in the market based on survey data.
-   - All components of the job family are populated.
-   - A [benchmark]({{< ref "compensation-calculator#new-benchmark" >}}) is set to add to the Compensation Calculator.
-   - A Job Title is created within Workday.

-1. To create more visibility for the Merge Request, send a note to the `#job-family` slack channel

-For Grades 9 and below:

-1. **Your manager**: Your direct manager is responsible for clarifying the scope of responsibilities and level of roles, checking responsibilities and requirements and ensuring the job family follows the template logic and **has all of the required areas**.
-Any review after this should be quick so the manager is the gatekeeper.
-1. **Your Department Head**: Your Department Head (typically at the VP level) is responsible for confirming the role is in plan and review of department/division structure and levels.
-It is highly recommended that the Department Head notifies the e-group Leader for awarenesss.
+1. **Your Department Head and People Business Partner**: Your Department Head (typically at the VP level) is responsible for confirming there is a business need for the role and will review department/division structure and levels in partnership with the aligned People Business Partner.
+If the role is being created due to headcount planning, please ensure your Talent Acquisition partner has visibility for recruiting purposes.
-1. **Talent Management**: Talent Management will review for job level expecations and overall content, then typically notify your People Business Partner and Total Rewards
 1. **Total Rewards**: The Total Rewards Team, `@gl-total-rewards`, is the final approver for job families on the merge request ensuring.:

    - The level is common in the market based on survey data.